vwederian/Vwederian/README.md

 # Vwederian
- This is a compilation of my projects
+ This is a compilation of my python projects